Robert Kraft Is Formally Charged With Solicitation Over Visits To Florida Day Spa

 State Attorney Dave Aronberg said at a news conference Monday that Kraft, a resident of Massachusetts who also has a home in Palm Beach, is among 25 people facing first-degree misdemeanor charges of soliciting another to commit prostitution.

-As for potential penalties, Aronberg said the first-degree misdemeanor charge carries a jail sentence of up to one year, along with "mandatory 100 hours of community service, a mandatory $5,000 fine, and a mandatory class on the dangers of prostitution and human trafficking."
+As for potential penalties, Aronberg said the charge potentially carries a prison sentence of up to one year, along with "mandatory 100 hours of community service, a mandatory $5,000 fine, and a mandatory class on the dangers of prostitution and human trafficking."

 The police investigation into the spa was aimed at stopping human trafficking, which Aronberg equated to "modern day slavery" and called an "evil in our midst."

+"No one gets any special justice in Palm Beach County," Aronberg said.
+He later added that none of the alleged "johns" were targeted, saying they come from "all walks of life — there's rich [and] poor, there's young and old."

+The women who worked at the spa were victims of a criminal enterprise who deserve the government's help, Aronberg said.
+While he didn't provide new details about how the women who worked at the Jupiter spa arrived in the U.S., the state attorney described how human traffickers often lure women to come to the U.S. for the promise of a better life, but instead force them into becoming sex workers.

-Kraft and the more than two dozen men were snared in a sting operation that targeted the strip-mall massage parlor and spa — part of a broader investigation into what officials allege is a system of human trafficking and money-laundering.
+Kraft and the other men were snared in a sting operation that targeted the strip-mall massage parlor and spa — part of a broader investigation into what officials allege is a system of human trafficking and money-laundering.

 "He's being charged with the same offenses as the others," Jupiter Police Chief Daniel Kerr said of Kraft on Friday.
 He added that there is video evidence of the criminal acts "for all of the individuals being charged."